xhlow/dand-t2-p4-data-visualization/README.md

 I created a draft of the visualizations, I showed it to multiple people, obtained feedbacks from them, and made improvements using those feedbacks.
 The detail of the process, including the link to each draft, is recorded in `Tableau Story Project Report.pdf`.
-The final draft of the visualizations can be viewed [here](https://public.tableau.com/profile/xiang.hui.low#!/vizhome/FlightsDataVisualizations-Draft4/FlightDelaysTableauStory).
+The final iteration of the visualizations can be viewed [here](https://public.tableau.com/profile/xiang.hui.low#!/vizhome/FlightsDataVisualizations-Draft4/FlightDelaysTableauStory).

 ## Datasets

--
+- `airline_delay_jan10_mar18.csv`: Original dataset downloaded from the Bureau of Transportation Statistics.
+- `airline_delay_jan10_mar18_master.xlsx`: Wrangled dataset, which contains a date column.
+Saved in `.xlsx` format for easier processing in Tableau.
+The wrangling process and the codes involved can be found in `flights_data_assess_wrangle.ipynb`.

+## Other Files

+- `Tableau Story Project Report.pdf`: A report that records the process of creating each iteration of the visualizations, the thoughts involved, feedbacks received, and URLs to each iteration.
+- `flights_data_assess_wrangle.ipynb`: Jupyter notebook that contains details and codes of the data wrangling process.